Spain Student Visa

 • EU, EEA, or Swiss citizens who do not need this national route

-• Language-school students expecting an automatic work allowance
+• Language-school students expecting automatic work rights

 • Applicants seeking an approval guarantee or a fixed processing-time promise